眾生無邊誓願度

 Practice Without Following the Stages Leads to Futile Efforts

-Still others cultivate non-abidance of mind, striving to maintain a mind that abides nowhere amidst all interactions with people, phenomena, and principles in the world.
-However, this non-abidance is not achieved without cause; it requires realizing a certain principle, relying on that principle, to gradually attain non-abidance of mind.
-This takes a long time; only after severing afflictions and attaining the Wisdom of Equality can one gradually achieve it.
-Without substantial realization and without genuine experiential understanding of the Buddha Dharma, upon what can one rely to achieve non-abidance of mind?
-Even for a Bodhisattva on the Grounds, achieving non-abidance is not easy and cannot be fully accomplished; how then can an ordinary person possibly achieve non-abidance?
+Still others cultivate non-abidance of mind (apratiṣṭhita-citta), striving to maintain a mind that abides nowhere amidst all worldly interactions with people, phenomena, and principles.
+However, this non-abidance is not achievable without cause; it requires realizing a certain principle and relying on that principle to gradually attain non-abidance of mind.
+This takes a long time; only after severing afflictions (kleśa) and attaining the Wisdom of Equality can one gradually achieve it.
+Without considerable realization and without actual experiential understanding of the Buddha Dharma, what basis can one rely on to achieve non-abidance?
+Even for Bodhisattvas on the Grounds, achieving non-abidance is not easy, nor can they fully accomplish it.
+How then can an ordinary person achieve non-abidance?

-Sentient beings in the Dharma-Ending Age are precisely too clever and sharp, floating on the surface, unable to penetrate deeply into the mental faculty (manas), unable to activate its function.
-The conscious mind (mano-vijñāna) understands everything, yet the mental faculty is nothing at all.
-Consequently, retribution follows the mental faculty.
-The conscious mind ambitiously cultivates the Dharma meant for Bodhisattvas from the First to the Eighth Ground, yet the character, moral conduct, and cultivation of the mental faculty remain unrefined.
-At life's end, how will the destiny of the next life be determined?
-Will it rely on the conscious mind or the mental faculty?
-Can the conscious mind, cultivating the Dharma of the Buddha Ground, become a Buddha at life's end?
+Sentient beings in the Dharma-Ending Age (saddharma-vipralopa) are precisely too clever and sharp-witted, floating on the surface, unable to penetrate deeply into the mental faculty (manas), unable to utilize the function of manas.
+The conscious mind (mano-vijñāna) understands everything conceptually, yet manas remains utterly untransformed.
+Consequently, retribution follows the state of manas.
+The conscious mind ambitiously cultivates the Dharma of Bodhisattvas from the First to the Eighth Ground, yet the character, moral conduct, and cultivation of manas remain unrefined.
+At the time of death termination, how will the destiny of future lives be determined?
+By the conscious mind or by manas?
+If the conscious mind cultivates the Dharma of Buddhahood, can one become a Buddha upon death termination?

 ——Master Sheng-Ru's Teachings